 Oliver Jeffers, Quentin Blake, Mary Blair, Laura Hughes, Mark Conlan, Cathryn Weatherhead, Ben the Illustrator, Viktorija Semjonova, Jon Burgerman, Gemma Correll, Marloes De Vries, Laura Gee... so many!!!!

 Do you take interns?

-Sadly No. I have too little time right now to be a good intern guide.
-The same goes for mentoring or personal help over email unfortunately, as there are too many requests and too little time.
-I also teach, so I have to give a lot of support and energy to my students.
+Sadly, no. I have too little time right now to be a good intern host.
+The same goes for mentoring or personal help over email.
+Unfortunately, there are too many requests and too little time.
+I also teach, so I have to reserve a lot of support and energy for my students.

 Thanks so much for your questions!